Skip to main content

 Plugin governance restricts installation to approved organizational sources.

-Sandbox Enforcement
+Sandbox Enforcement and Bash Hardening

 Claude Code’s sandbox provides two isolation dimensions: filesystem and network.
 Managed settings can enforce both to prevent data exfiltration and restrict where Claude Code can read, write, and connect.
+The Bash tool includes additional hardening measures that protect critical paths regardless of permission mode.

 Filesystem Isolation